NashLegend/SwipetoFinishActivity/README.md

-SlidetoFinishActivity
+SwipetoFinishActivity
 =====================

-Slide an activity and finish it
+Swipe an activity and finish it